Natural Born Writer – The Telling Trait

 I write perhaps because I’m always trying to improve things–I’ve got a critical spirit, I guess.
 I like to find a better way to do things, so I think I’m a better editor than a writer.
 But, I’m also a teacher and I love helping people understand difficult concepts and ideas.
 And I love being able to influence others with the incredible power of words.
 A natural-born writer?
 I don’t think that hat fits me very well.

-December 27th, 2011 at 12:27 am
+December 27, 2011 @ 12:27 am

 That had to be so incredibly difficult, for you, Susan.
 It grieves me.
 Things like that should never happen to children.